CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/Pd_Ni_Cross_Coupling/Pd_Ni_Cross_Coupling.rst

    - Implement a user-defined rotation of the phenyl ligand to prevent collisions with the P-N donor ligands.
    - Generate all possible isomers of each complex.

-Targeting Ligands via Ligand Filters
+Target Ligands via Ligand Filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To initiate the assembly process within DART, we will create three distinct ligand databases, each corresponding to a specific binding site of our ``2-1-1`` complexes: